/* will definitely have to work on this section when i am less busy */

 /*art historian; contemporary art and theory; digital art/ new media; public space/ architecture; socially engaged art practices*/

-Merel Willemsen [the Netherlands, 1977] is an art historian specialised in contemporary art and theory with a focus on socially engaged art practices and e-culture.
+Merel Willemsen [the Netherlands, 1977] is an art historian specialised in contemporary art and theory with a focus on socially and politically engaged art practices and e-culture.
 She has been involved in multiple long-standing art and architectural projects in public space and publishes on a regular basis.
 She has worked at, among others, Casco, office for art, design and theory (Utrecht), Mediamatic (Amsterdam), Virtual Platform, sector institute for e-culture (Amsterdam), KijkRuimte (Amsterdam), The New Institute (Rotterdam), Museu da Crise (PT / International), served as a board member for the Blue House Foundation and currently chairs the Fossil Free Culture NL Foundation.

 Willemsen is working as an independent researcher within the Pie News project (June 2016 – June 2019), which aims to promote Commonfare: a new and complementary form of welfare provision.
 The four main pillars of Commonfare are 1) a universal basic income, 2) proper management of the common goods, 3) access to both the tangible (food, housing, etc.) and intangible (information, culture, etc.) basic needs and 4) alternative monetary circuits deploying for instance blockchain technologies.
 PIE News is a CAPS (Collective Awareness Platforms for Sustainability and Social Innovation) project and as such has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 687922.